Stay home was the message, and only go outside for food, health reasons or work, and only then if you were unable to work from home.

-Businesses such as House of Feasts on Crowland Road radically changed their their business model.
+Locally businesses such as House of Feasts on Crowland Road radically changed their business model.
 Social distancing was put into place in local shops.
-The Blue Boar, Mattoni, Sharon’s Snack Shop and Sue Ryder as well as many other businesses in the village remain closed during the lock down.
+The Blue Boar, Mattoni, Sharon’s Snack Shop and Sue Ryder, as well as many other businesses in the village, remained closed during the lockdown.
 Takeaways in the village remained open but with reduced operating hours.

-Heroes arose such as Colonel Tom who raised over £30 million for NHS charities by doing 100 laps of his garden.
+Heroes arose such as Captain Sir Thomas Moore (Tom was knighted on the 17 July 2020) popularly known as “Captain Tom” who raised over £30 million for NHS charities by doing 100 laps of his garden.
 We realised what was important, paramedics, midwives, nurses and doctors, supermarket workers, dustbin men, cleaners and many more who we may have taken for granted before.

 A poem for the times written by Amy Tillcock.

 A new way of life is upon us

 things will never be quite the same again,

 We sit here watching the news for updates